johngodley/search-regex/readme.txt

 - Help migrate a site from one domain to another
 - Update URLs in links and images
 - Perform site-wide changes

+== What can I search? ==

+You can search:
+- Posts
+- Pages
+- Any custom post type
+- Comments (including spam)
+- Users
+- Meta data
+- WordPress options
+- Supported plugins (such as Redirection)

 == Support ==